“A life-changing film.”

 AFF describes the film as “a meticulously composed exposé…Trade Secret avoids sensationalism in favour of clear-eyed, forensic storytelling.
 Calm and quietly damning.”

-Trade Secret received the Xposure Achievement Award in Film and Documentary at the Xposure International Film Awards 2026, selected from over 634 entries across 60+ countries
+Achievement Award in Film and Documentary at the Xposure International Film Awards 2026, selected from over 634 entries across 60+ countries

 Upcoming Screenings